willmino/Pewlett-Hackard-Analysis/README.md

 `ORDER BY emp_no ASC;`

-This query produce the following table result.
-We can see multiple employees as evidence by duplicate employee numbers in rows but with different titles.
-This indicates that an employee was at one point promoted.
-In order to have the most accurate information for our tables, we needed to select the most recent title for each employee.
+This query produced the following table result.
+With this information, the data is taking shape and it begins to illustrate the magnitude of the upcoming retirement wave.
+Although, we can see multiple employees as evidenced by duplicate employee numbers in rows but with different titles.
+We should clean up this data a little bit by eliminating duplicate employees.
+This infomration indicates that an employee was at one point promoted and the information of the previous title was retained in the database.

 ![retirement_titles](https://github.com/willmino/Pewlett-Hackard-Analysis/blob/main/retirement_titles.png)

+In order to have the most accurate information for our tables, we limited our table to onclude only the most recent title of each employee.
 To execute this, we performed another SQL query that delivered a `unique_titles` table.
-We selected the employee number, first anme, last name, and title from the `retirement_titles` table.
-The `SELECT DISTINCT ON` clause allowed us only to select unique titles for each employee.
-The parameters for employee title selection was later determined by the `ORDER BY` clause.
-We also selected for employees who were currently working at the company using the `WHERE` clause set equal to the maximum date `9999-01-01`.
+We selected the employee number, first name, last name, and title from the `retirement_titles` table.
+The `SELECT DISTINCT ON` clause allowed us to select unique titles for each employee.
+The parameter for employee title selection was later determined in this query by the `ORDER BY` clause.
+We also limited the table to currently employed workers using the `WHERE` clause set equal to the maximum date `9999-01-01`.
 Any former employee, with a `to_date` in the past, would be not be included in this table.
 We ordered the tables by employee number in ascending order to view the lowest employee numbers first.
 We also ordered this table by the `to_date` in descending order so we could display the most recent date that an employees position began.
 The SQL query for this table was summarized below:

 `SELECT DISTINCT ON (rt.emp_no) rt.emp_no,`